WebAhead/master-reference/coursebook/week-5/project.md

 5) Test your server by injecting fake HTTP requests using Shot.

-6) Host your project on heroku, see resource.
+6) Host your project on heroku, see [resources](https://github.com/foundersandcoders/master-reference/blob/master/coursebook/week-5/resources.md)

 7) Use module.exports and require to break a single large server file into smaller modules.